Dams that do not require a licence include:

 Maximum harvestable right calculator

-To calculate your maximum harvestable right dam capacity go to the calculator.
+To calculate your maximum harvestable right dam capacity, go to the new, improved calculator.
+Note the limitations to the calculator and ensure you keep a record of your calculations.

 Dams built before 1999 used only for stock and domestic purposes